filakhtov/gentoo-use-docs/dev-libs/libpcre2.md

 It is recommended to enable this flag as Unicode character set is everywhere nowadays.

+### valgrind
+Pass the `--enable-valgrind` option to the configure script.
+Pass additional `CFLAGS` when building `libpcre2` to enable better support for running the library code under the Valgrind profiler.

+This flag should normally be disabled.

 ### verify-sig
 Perform signature verification of the upstream source code archive before extracting it and building the package.